amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 - If you’re a fine arts person, you can use basically any 3D printer to make glass art (along with a kiln, same as above).
 Again, makerspaces or university fab labs are your friend.
 You definitely don’t need digital skills to cast glass, but they open a lot of new doors in terms of form, texture, and precision.

-*Note:* *This isn’t going to be a kilncasting tutorial - you can find very good instructions <a href="https://www.bullseyeglass.com/images/stories/bullseye/PDF/TipSheets/tipsheet_08.pdf">online</a>.*
+*Note:* *This isn’t going to be an exhaustive kilncasting tutorial.
+You can find very good instructions <a href="https://www.bullseyeglass.com/images/stories/bullseye/PDF/TipSheets/tipsheet_08.pdf">online</a>!*

 I think the most useful thing I can talk about is a few ways to make forms, and how to turn them into molds.